MuyeX/Chemingon-master/README.md

 takes in a list of components, while the `.add_component()` method receives a single component.

 ### Operation and Protocol
-To inform the programme about how the experiments are conducted, we have to save a series of `Operation` in a `Protocol` object.
+To inform the program about how the experiments are conducted, we have to save a series of `Operation` in a `Protocol` object.
 An `Operation` is a single movement of a component.
 The command, which is a method defined in the component's class, is passed as a string, followed by the arguments as a dictionary.
 The wait option is True by default, where the following steps are executed after the operation is done; however, by setting it to False, one can still wait for it using a VirtualOperation